PostHog/posthog.com/contents/blog/posthog-surveys-launched.md

 | 1,001-5,000 | $0.03 |
 | 5,001+ | $0.02 |

+## Why did we build surveys?

 We’ve prioritized surveys over the last few months to finally close the loop and turn PostHog into a truly all-in-one product stack.
 You can now gather user research, test changes, deploy them, observe behaviors, and measure results all in one place, in a way no other platform allows.

 Naturally, all the tools interconnect as well.
 Surveys linked to flags, results visible in insights and replays?
 PostHog does that.

-We’ve made sure that surveys are perfect for the most common use-cases, including [NPS surveys](/tutorials/nps-survey), customer satisfaction surveys, and Superhuman’s [product-market fit survey](/blog/measure-product-market-fit).
+We’ve made sure that surveys are perfect for the most common use-cases, including [NPS surveys](/tutorials/nps-survey), customer satisfaction surveys, and [product-market fit surveys](/blog/measure-product-market-fit).
 However, there’s a lot more you can do beyond this, such as using the link question type to arrange user interviews!

 Here’s a quick summary of some of the work we’ve done, and major features we’ve added in the two months since the beta launched: